paddypei/Flight-MVC/README.md

 So I'm doing my best on my own to move from the proceedural world of PHP to the object-oriented landscape.

-While I already understood at least what Objects and Classes were, I haven't been using in the best possible way.
+While I already understood at least what Objects and Classes were, I haven't been using them in the best possible way.
 As well I needed to learn about the benefits of an autoloader and Composer.
 Namespacing and the like.

 After absorbing what I could about SOLID principles, and at least the basic concept of Model-View-Controller, I decided I needed to put these to work right away if I stood any chance of retaining the information, and gaining a better understanding.